Time in physics: Galileo: the flow of time

 Galileo's experimental setup to measure the literal flow of time, in order to describe the motion of a ball, preceded Isaac Newton's statement in his Principia, "I do not define time, space, place and motion, as being well known to all."

 The Galilean transformations assume that time is the same for all reference frames.

-Newton's physics: linear time
+Newtonian physics: linear time

 In or around 1665, when Isaac Newton (1643–1727) derived the motion of objects falling under gravity, the first clear formulation for mathematical physics of a treatment of time began: linear time, conceived as a universal clock.